11 Top-Rated Things to Do in Osoyoos, BC

 Interactive exhibits are located indoors and outdoors, sharing facts and stories about the local flora and fauna.
 After checking out the displays or catching one of the film presentations in the center, wander the 1.5 kilometers of antelope and sage desert walking trails, which will lead you to a traditional First Nations village.

-There's a lot to keep you busy, including a café and Coyote's Gifts, the on-site gift shop offering authentic First Nations merchandise ranging from art to books to edible treats.
+There's a lot to keep you busy, including Coyote's Gifts, the on-site gift shop offering authentic First Nations merchandise ranging from art to books to edible treats.

 The center is open year-round, but if you visit in the summer months, you'll get the chance to speak with interpreters who offer guided walks and informative tours around the exhibits.